jsdecena/laracom/resources/docs/1.4.6/installation.md

   - Laravel 5.6 or higher
   - Composer

-> {primary} There are many ways to install a Laravel app but we suggest using Homestead.
+> {info} There are many ways to install a Laravel app but we suggest using **Homestead**.

 #### Homestead

-Install Laravel [Homestead](https://laravel.com/docs/5.7/homestead#installation-and-setup).
-Just follow the instruction on the site
+Install [Laravel Homestead](https://laravel.com/docs/5.7/homestead#installation-and-setup).
+Just follow the instruction on the site.

 > {primary} Protip: Create your own folder in your home directory like `Code` to segregate your coding projects